Rhubarb And Apple Crumble

 Although you don’t have to pre cook crumble filling, I recommend it as it allows us to thicken up the juice before baking.
 It also means that we can taste the filling then add in more sugar if needed.

-If you have enjoyed this rhubarb & apple crumble recipe, it would mean a lot if you could leave a review & rating.
-And if you’d like to stay up to date with future recipes, follow us on Instagram & TikTok!
+If you have enjoyed this rhubarb crumble recipe, it would mean a lot if you could leave a review & rating.
+And if you’d like to stay up to date with future recipes, follow us on Instagram & TikTok or subscribe to our newsletter!

 Total Time1 hour 20 minutes